-Exclusions are the most extreme form of negative consequence and are used in response to serious breaches of the school's code of conduct or if allowing the pupil to remain in school would seriously harm the education or welfare of the pupil or others in school.
-A pupil returning from a period of exclusion would have a behaviour support plan in place.
+Suspensions and exclusions are the most severe forms of negative consequences, reserved for serious breaches of the school's code of conduct or situations where allowing the pupil to remain in school would significantly harm the education or welfare of the pupil or others.
+When a pupil returns from a period of suspension, a positive support plan will be in place.
+Additionally, a meeting will be arranged for families to attend with the Principal, and it may include the Deputy Primary Director; however, this will not affect the day the pupil returns to school following the suspension.